dynamsoft-docs/barcode-reader-docs/programming/features/use-format-specific-configuration.md

 The module size is the width of the thinnest possible bar for 1D barcodes or the width of the smallest building block for a 2D barcode.
 By default, DBR will try to locate and decode barcodes with any module size.
 In some cases, you may only be interested in barcodes with certain module sizes.
 In this case, you can use `ModuleSizeRangeArray` to specify a range of different module sizes for DBR to use when reading barcodes.

-The allowed values are from 0 to 0x7fffffff in pixels.
+The allowed values range from 0 to 0x7fffffff in pixels.

 The template below limits the module size to 10 ~ 100.